yaswanthteja/MySQL/README.md

 # SQL Resources

-In this repo, I’m sharing a list of SQL resources which most of which I have practiced and are highly recommended for beginners regardless of whether you're from a data or non-data background.
+In this repo, I’m sharing a list of SQL resources, which I have practiced and are highly recommended for beginners regardless of whether you're from a data or non-data background.

 Everything here is free!